radar/distance_of_time_in_words/README.markdown

     >> distance_of_time_in_words(Time.now, Time.now + 1.year + 2.months + 3.days + 4.hours + 5.minutes + 6.seconds, true)
     => "1 year, 2 months, 3 days, 4 hours, 5 minutes, and 6 seconds"

-Also if one of the measurement is zero it will not output it:
+Also if one of the measurement is zero, by default it will not output it:

     >> distance_of_time_in_words(Time.now, Time.now + 1.year + 2.months + 4.hours + 5.minutes + 6.seconds, true)
     => "1 year, 2 months, 4 hours, 5 minutes, and 6 seconds"